2qx/unspent/packages/app/src/routes/documentation/+page.md

  * 3. the remaining value is pass back to the contract, mostly.
  */

 contract Record(int maxFee, int index) {

+  // Allow publishing any message
- function execute(bytes20 dataHash) {
+  //  if the hash160 digest of the message checks. function execute(bytes20 dataHash) {

   // this does nothing
-  // different indices enable different contract addresses require(index >= 0);
+  // different indicies enable different contract addresses require(index >= 0);

+  // Limit to a single utxo input require(tx.inputs.length == 1);

-  // Check that the first tx output is a zero value opcode matching the provided hash require(hash160(tx.outputs[0].lockingBytecode) == dataHash);
+  // Check that the first tx output is a zero value
+  //  opcode matching the provided hash require(hash160(tx.outputs[0].lockingBytecode) == dataHash);
   require(tx.outputs[0].value == 0);

-  // calculate the fee required to propagate the transaction 1 sat/ byte int baseFee = 162;
+  // Calculate the fee required to
+  //   propagate the transaction 1 sat/ byte int baseFee = 185;

   int fee = baseFee + tx.outputs[0].lockingBytecode.length;
   require(fee<=maxFee);

-  // Check that the second tx output sends the change back int newValue = tx.inputs[this.activeInputIndex].value - fee;
+  // Get the value of the input
+  int newValue = tx.inputs[this.activeInputIndex].value - fee;

+  // If some value remains, return it to the contract, if(newValue >= 1000){
-  require(tx.outputs[1].lockingBytecode == tx.inputs[this.activeInputIndex].lockingBytecode);
+    require(tx.outputs[1].lockingBytecode == tx.inputs[0].lockingBytecode);
     require(tx.outputs[1].value >= newValue);
+  }
+  // else{}
+  //    allow balance to be spent in an unrestricted manner.
  }
 }
 ```